2024 US diversity visa selections available – Embassy

 SSD/OGB

+- Treasury bill target set to GH¢3.33 billion, part to be used to settle Pensioner bondholders

+- TUC to protest over Sunon Asogli’s refusal to reinstate sacked staff on May 9

-- Ghana losses $300 million worth of gas lost to flaring – PIAC report
+- Ghana losses $300 million worth of gas to flaring – PIAC report

 - Under-declaration, under-invoicing: Customs warns importers of paper products